Prepper Gear

 The National Hurricane Center is issuing advisories on Tropical

-A low pressure trough located several hundred miles south-southwest
+An area of low pressure located several hundred miles off the coast

 CPHC Central North Pacific Outlook